Aretha Franklin: Tributes

 During the American Music Awards on October 9, 2018, the show was closed by bringing Gladys Knight, Donnie McClurkin, Ledisi, Cece Winans, and Mary Mary together to pay tribute to Aretha Franklin.
 The "all-star" group performed gospel songs, including renditions from Franklin's 1972 album, Amazing Grace.

 A tribute concert, "Aretha!
 A Grammy Celebration for the Queen of Soul", was organized by CBS and the Recording Academy on January 13, 2019, at the Shrine Auditorium in Los Angeles.
 The concert included performances by Smokey Robinson, Janelle Monáe, Alicia Keys, John Legend, Kelly Clarkson, Celine Dion, Alessia Cara, Patti LaBelle, Jennifer Hudson, Chloe x Halle, H.E.R., SZA, Brandi Carlile, Yolanda Adams and Shirley Caesar, and was recorded for television, airing on March 10.

 At the 61st Annual Grammy Awards, the ceremony was ended with a memorial tribute to the life and career of Franklin.
 The tribute concluded with a rendition of her 1968 hit, "A Natural Woman (You Make Me Feel Like)", performed by Fantasia Barrino-Taylor, Andra Day and Yolanda Adams.

+Rick Price wrote a tribute "Farewell But Not Goodbye" for his Soulville album released in 2021.

+In June 2023, Aretha – A Love Letter to the Queen of Soul opened at Sydney Opera House before heading to Brisbane and Melbourne.
+Australian playwright, actor and screenwriter Jada Alberts directed and narrated the musical, which featured Emma Donovan, Montaigne, Thandi Phoenix, Thndo, and Ursula Yovich, along with a nine-piece band.

 Portrayals in media

-On January 29, 2018, Gary Graff confirmed that Jennifer Hudson would play Franklin in an upcoming biopic.
-Franklin's biopic Respect was released in August 2021 in various countries.
+On January 29, 2018, Gary Graff confirmed that Jennifer Hudson would play Franklin in a biographical film.
+The film, Respect, was released in August 2021 in various countries.
 On February 10, 2019, it was announced that the subject of the third season of the American National Geographic anthology television series Genius would be Franklin, in the "first-ever, definitive scripted miniseries on the life of the universally acclaimed Queen of Soul".
 The season, starring Cynthia Erivo as Franklin, was aired in March 2021.
 However, Franklin's family denounced the series, claiming to be uninvolved with the production process, despite the production team stating that the series had been endorsed by the Franklin estate.

+Franklin, as the "Queen of Soul", is name-checked in the 1980 single "Hey Nineteen" by Steely Dan from their album Gaucho.